A5H73Y/Parkour/docs/tutorials/compatible-plugins.md

 ![LeaderHeads Example 3](https://i.imgur.com/XzwLLSL.png "LeaderHeads Example 3")

-Currently LeaderHeads does not appear to support displaying milliseconds as part of the formatted time on the sign.
+Currently, LeaderHeads does not appear to support displaying milliseconds as part of the formatted time on the sign.

 Plugin created by RobiRami, available here: https://www.spigotmc.org/resources/leaderheads.2079/